nick-symon/personal-blog/posts/my-self-taught-developer-journey-part-1.md

 Wow, quite a dramatic claim for a free online computer science course, no?
 Well, I sincerely believe that it’s true.
 This course set me up for success in many different ways.
 While I would recommend this course any day, there are so many resources out there that ultimately you should make your own decision based on your own needs.
 But I want to highlight some characteristics about this course that you should keep in mind when making this decision:

-- **Focus on the Fundamentals** The course was taught in Python, but it wasn’t a ‘Python’ course per se.
+- **Focus on the Fundamentals.** The course was taught in Python, but it wasn’t a ‘Python’ course per se.
 The emphasis was on computer science fundamentals.
 There were many more advanced features of the Python language that weren’t covered in the course.
 It was laser focused on teaching the core concepts of programming in an accessible way.

-- **Problem Solving** The course spent a lot of time discussing how to approach problem solving as a developer.
+- **Problem Solving.** The course spent a lot of time discussing how to approach problem solving as a developer.
 This was incredibly helpful, as I had tried out a different ‘Learn Python’ course and was quickly discouraged when I wasn’t able to complete the assessments.
 There is a way to think through and solve problems through programming that is universal and not language dependent, and I still utilize the lessons I learned in this area.

-- **Practice** The course had a lot of practice problems that progressed in difficulty at a nice rate -- not too hard, but not too easy.
+- **Practice.** The course had a lot of practice problems that progressed in difficulty at a nice rate -- not too hard, but not too easy.
 These practice problems really helped me retain this knowledge and kept me motivated throughout the course.

-- **Context** Sprinkled throughout the course were nice little tidbits of contextual computer science info, like how a processor works, how a program is executed, what exactly is an information protocol like HTTP, etc. etc. This helped demystify for me how computers and the internet fundamentally worked, which was incredibly helpful.
+- **Context.** Sprinkled throughout the course were nice little tidbits of contextual computer science info, like how a processor works, how a program is executed, what exactly is an information protocol like HTTP, etc. etc. This helped demystify for me how computers and the internet fundamentally worked, which was incredibly helpful.

 - **Excitement!** Dave Evans, the professor who teaches the course, clearly has a love for computing.
 His enthusiasm is infectious, and it helped me through the many challenging parts of the course.